department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 <div class="va-introtext">

-Find out if you're eligible and how to apply for a VA survivors pension (sometimes called a "VA widows pension" or "VA death pension."
-You may qualify if you're the surviving spouse or unmarried dependent child of a wartime Veteran and meet certain income and net worth limits set by Congress.
+A VA Survivors Pension offers monthly payments to qualified surviving spouses and unmarried dependent children of wartime Veterans who meet certain income and net worth limits set by Congress.
+Find out if you qualify and how to apply.

 </div>

 <div class="feature" markdown=“1”>

-### Am I eligible for a VA survivors pension as a surviving spouse?
+### Am I eligible for a VA Survivors Pension as a surviving spouse?

-You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.
+You may qualify for a VA Survivors Pension if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.

 **At least one of these must be true.
 The Veteran:**